Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Experiment

-\textbf{Test Data:} For evaluation, we utilize three commonly used benchmark datasets: Kodak \cite{kodak}, DIV2K validation \cite{DIV2K}, and CLIC2020 \cite{clic2020} datasets.
-The Kodak dataset consists of 24 natural images at a resolution of 768×512.
-The DIV2K validation dataset includes 100 super-resolution images, while the CLIC2020 dataset contains 428 high-quality images.
-For the DIV2K validation and CLIC2020 datasets, we resize images such that the shorter dimension is set to 768px.
-Subsequently, we center-crop each image to a resolution of 768×768 for evaluation purposes \cite{2024CDC}.
+\textbf{Test Data:} We evaluate on three standard benchmarks: Kodak~\cite{kodak} (24 natural images at 768×512), DIV2K validation~\cite{DIV2K} (100 images), and CLIC2020~\cite{clic2020} (428 images).
+For DIV2K and CLIC2020, images are resized to a minimum dimension of 768px and center-cropped to 768×768 for evaluation.

 \textbf{Metrics:} We adopt a comprehensive set of compression evaluation metrics to address both consistency and perceptual quality requirements.
-Since semantic metrics become crucial at ultra-low bitrates, which better characterize the difference between compressed images and ground truth.
+Perceptual metrics become crucial at extremely low-bitrates.
 They are prioritized over pixel-level metrics such as PSNR and SSIM.
-Specifically, we employ Learned Perceptual Image Patch Similarity (LPIPS) \cite{2018-LPIPS}, a widely used visual metric based on the Human Visual System (HVS), and the Deep Image Structure and Texture Similarity (DISTS) \cite{2020-DISTS} metric to quantify compression-induced distortions.
-For perceptual evaluation, we use Frechet Inception Distance (FID) \cite{2017-FID} and Kernel Inception Distance (KID) \cite{2018-KID}.
+Specifically, we employ Learned Perceptual Image Patch Similarity (LPIPS) \cite{2018-LPIPS} and Deep Image Structure and Texture Similarity (DISTS) \cite{2020-DISTS} metrics to assess perceptual quality.
+We use standard no-reference metrics, Frechet Inception Distance (FID) \cite{2017-FID} and Kernel Inception Distance (KID) \cite{2018-KID}, to measure realism according to distributional alignment.
+In addition, ClipSIM \cite{2021-ICML-ClipSIM}, NIQE \cite{2012-SPL-NIQE}, and ClipIQA \cite{2023-AAAI-clipIQA} are also included to evaluate the semantic consistency between images.
 Additionally, the compression bitrate is assessed in terms of bits per pixel (bpp).